 ‘At SVA we work in a unique space at the intersection of the public, private and non-profit sectors.
 I get excited by the opportunity to improve collaboration between those sectors and achieve better outcomes, particularly in partnership with First Nations communities.’

-Brendan is a Director in the Consulting team at Social Ventures Australia (SVA).
-He is based in Darwin and is the primary contact for our work across the NT and SA.
+Brendan is a Director in the Consulting team, based in Darwin and is the primary contact for our work across the NT and SA.

 Brendan has led SVA clients through strategic planning, outcomes management, organisational review and evaluation processes, supporting Government and social purpose organisations to improve their impact and sustainability.

 Since joining SVA in 2013, Brendan has developed specific knowledge in relation to the drivers of better outcomes in First Nations communities.
 He has delivered over 100 engagements, working closely with Aboriginal community-controlled organisations and peak bodies, government agencies and private corporations.
 He enjoys the challenge of coordinating those stakeholders to develop tailored solutions that will achieve better outcomes, particularly in a regional and remote setting.

 Brendan has shared some of this experience through SVA Quarterly articles and case studies, including:

 - his engagement with Martu in relation to the value of their on-country programs